eEcoLiDAR/infrastructure/platform/README.md

 All the information in how to manage, up- and down- load data, and interact with platform is here summarized.
 The deployment of the platform only needs a list of machines and all the rest is taken cared by **Emma**.

-Once the platform is up and running, the user only needs to upload the input data to the correct storage layer and then the platform is ready for [application developement](../applications).

 ## Virtual Machines
 Each platform setup will use a set of Virtual Machines (VMs).
 Create a set of VMs following the instructions of your preferred cloud provider.
 Please use the suggested template.